SiliconLabs/bluetooth_applications/bluetooth_explorer_kit_i2c_barometer/README.md

 The GATT changes were adding a new Environmental Sensing service using UUID 0x181A that has a characteristic Pressure ​UUID 0x2A6D with Read and Notify properties.
 As it is a Bluetooth SIG Assigned UUID, most applications know how to display the value correctly.
 The Pressure characteristic size is 4 bytes and it is a 32-bit unsigned integer and the unit is pascals.
 This information can be seen from the Bluetooth GATT Configurator when Add:ing a Characteristic, see the Pressure there.

 The application file app.c has barometer and LED initialization in the app_init().
+The LED blinks once if the barometer initialization is successful.
+If the LED stays on, the initialization has been failed.
+The reason is typically wrong sensor I2C address (i.e. using the wrong application version) or wrongly configured Click board mode (SPI-mode instead I2C) or if using some own ways to connect the sensor, various other reasons as we are in the embedded world.
+But no panic, in most cases, both sensors work without any issues if used without any modifications.

 When the connection is opened, a 1 second timer periodical is started.
 When the timer is triggered, then the LED is lit and the barometer measurement is started.
 When the measurement is ready, then the LED is turned off and the GATT characteristic is updated.
 If the notification was enabled, also the the client is notified about the value update. sl_bt_evt_gatt_server_characteristic_status_id-event is handling the notification enable/disable control.
 If the connection closed, also the barometer measurement timer is stopped.

 More information about the barometer driver and it's usage can be found from the driver project and documentation.

-The example can be used with a minor changes also in the other products.
+The example can be used with a minor changes also in the other Silabs Bluetooth products.

 # Create an example application #

-Simplicity Studio 5 was used to create the example code.
+Simplicity Studio 5-series was used to create the example code.

 You can either create an example application code as basis and modify it according to the instructions below or use the ready made .sls-project.